-The opposite situation could occur as well.
+The opposite situation, although less likely, could occur as well.
 A reach of stream in an ecoregion of the Low Valleys and Transitional macroinvertebrate zone could have water surface slope >1%, substrate dominated by gravels and cobbles, no macrophytes, have turbulent riffles and few or no glides.
 It would be more suitable to apply the >1% Stream Slope/Mountains translator to this reach.

-Data supporting these considerations needs to be documented and provided to the department's Adaptive Management Program Scientist and will require department approval.
+Data supporting these considerations needs to be documented and provided to the department's Adaptive Management Program Scientist and will, per Circular DEQ-15, require department review and approval as site specific standards, followed by EPA review and approval.